What Bloggers Need To Know About Facebook Live

-Now I wish I could say I’ve been completely diligent about broadcasting on regular schedule, but the reality is that I’m just not there yet.
-That said, I think right now it is one of the most amazing opportunities on social media for bloggers right now.
+Now I wish I could say I’ve been completely diligent about broadcasting on a regular schedule, but the reality is that I’m just not there yet.
+That said, I think it is one of the most amazing opportunities on social media for bloggers right now.

 Is Facebook Live Right for You?

 If you’re thinking of hopping on the Facebook Live train, now is a great time to do it.
 Facebook is doing a huge push for Facebook Live right now (their advertisements are everywhere!), and they’re really looking to promote it and get people to use the live feature regularly.
 Because they want to promote it, Facebook Live videos are getting the most engagement.
 So, if you’re looking to build organic engagement with your audience, Facebook Live is the best way to do it.

 And even if you don’t get many people tuned in live to your video, Facebook will still promote it later, so more eyes will see the video even after you’ve finished.
 You can also boost the post, which is not only super affordable, but also a great way to increase your reach and get your video in front of even more people.